Support during your degree

 Resources for research

-As well as being part of the Graduate School community, you will also be a postgraduate researcher within a specific faculty and department.
+As well as being part of the Graduate School community, you will also be a postgraduate researcher within a specific college, school or department.

-Depending on the nature of your research, you may become a member of a research group or centre situated within a given faculty.
+Depending on the nature of your research, you may become a member of a research group or centre situated within a given college.

 As a researcher, you will also have the opportunity to become part of the wider research community at UWE Bristol through your contact with academic colleagues and other postgraduate researchers.